tomtom800/readwisereader/README.md

-# A KOReader plugin for Readwise Reader
+# A KOReader plugin for Readwise and Readwise Reader
 A simple plugin for KOReader integration with Readwise’s highlight saving and read later services (Readwise Reader).
 A Readwise subscription is required.

 ## Key features: